 I liked the look of this sofa table, but without the plumbing hardware.
 More specifically, I wanted to create my own X style table.

-Material list for the DIY X Style Console Table
+Materials for the DIY X Style Sofa Table

 - Large slab of wood – I happened to have a piece left over from the DIY hairpin leg table.